vorostamas/smarthome/docs/raspberry-pi.md

 testparm
 ```

-## Start with .profile
+## The .profile file

 The .profile file comes in handy when you want to set user specific environmental variables, and run some basic scripts to help you keep things going for that specific user session.
-The following script adds `.`  (current folder) to the path, so that when you run any command, it first looks within the current folder first before looking into other folders.
+The following script adds `.`  (current folder) to the path, so that when you run any command, it first looks within the current folder first before looking into other folders as specified in the `$PATH`.

-It also has code to show the IP addresses and hostname when I login,
+To show you the currently logged in machine's host name and IP addresses when logged in, add the commands to the .profile file.

-It also creates an alias `h` for my home assistant config directory.
-By creating an alias, you can simply run `h` in the console to get to the homeassistant config folder easily.
+You can also create aliases as shortcuts.

 ```
 PATH=./:$PATH